aws-samples/aws-net-guides/Serverless/Create .NET Lambda Function/ReadMe.md

     ![Figure 6 - Upload Lambda Function Wizard Step 2](media/Figure06.png "Figure 6 - Upload Lambda Function Wizard Step 2")

-1. In the Advanced Function Details, click the drop-down next to Role Name, scroll down to the entries under New Role based on AWS managed policy and select AWSLambdaBasicExecutionRole.
+1. In the Advanced Function Details, click the drop-down next to Role Name, scroll down to the entries under New Role based on AWS managed policy and select **AWSLambdaBasicExecutionRole**.
     > Note:	For any production app, you should create a role with the minimum permissions required for the Lambda function to operate.

     ![Figure 7 - Upload Lambda Function Wizard Policy Dropdown](media/Figure07.png "Figure 7 - Upload Lambda Function Wizard Policy Dropdown")